johncmerfeld/comp20-jmerfeld/notuber/README.md

 Assignment 2.

-NOTE: find_vehicles.js is the script used by the HTML page.
-Its name is not entirely accurate.
-It has support for finding both vehicles and passengers.
-This will likely be changed.

-REMAINING TO DO:
-	- Add support for finding passengers

 3/3 14:15 – Downloaded Ming's example code for the Google Maps API HTML and CSS to get the feel for it

 3/4 15:00 – Consulted Stack Overflow to understand HTTP POST syntax https://stackoverflow.com/questions/9713058/send-post-data-using-xmlhttprequest